 - For those with criminal record or a history of espionage or any linkage to terrorist groups, your visa application to the United States also has a strong chance of being denied.
 Not every crime is grounds for denial, it is recommended to consult an immigration lawyer regarding this matter.

 Visa rejection based on Past Immigration Violations

 - If you have a history of overstaying on your previous visa, or spent time in the United States without proper authorization, your visa application can be bound for reevaluation to make sure that you don‘t violate again.

 Visa rejection based on Grounds of Inadmissibility

-- United States Immigration laws have a long list of reasons that may find individuals inadmissible or ineligible for a visa to the US or green card.
-If you have illness or have been deported before, or a drug abuser, you cannot expect to be granted a US visa.
+- United States Immigration laws have a long list of reasons.
+This that may find individuals inadmissible or ineligible. this for a visa to the US or green card.
+If you have illness or have been deported before, or a drug abuser.
+You cannot expect to be granted a US visa.